 Regardless of loss mitigation status, Servicers are required to comply with the property inspection requirements in this Guide, including requirements in Section "8.3.5 Property Inspections", and in any loss mitigation plan specific requirements in this Chapter.
 In addition, the servicer must maintain vacant properties regardless of loss mitigation status and regardless of Quality Right Party Contact (QRPC).
 If a legally responsible party for the mortgage loan confirms that the property is being maintained, the servicer may choose not to complete maintenance during loss mitigation activities.
-The real estate agent/broker listing a property is not considered a legally responsible party.
-The servicer is responsible for ensuring the property is preserved and maintained even if the servicer allows the legally responsible party and/or the real estate agent/broker listing a property is behalf.
+The real estate agent/broker listing a property is preserved and maintained even if the servicer allows the legally responsible party and/or the real estate agent/broker listing a property to preserve and maintain on the servicer's behalf.